 The simple orange badge leads to higher click through rates for your books and signals to Amazon's algorithm that your book should be ranked higher.

 You can get a Best Seller sticker by being the #1 best seller in your respective ideal category.

 How to Do Category Research With Kindle Spy

 Step 1 – Figure Out Your Competitors' Categories

-As you can see this example book is sitting firmly at the #1 spot for this category's best seller list.
+This example book is sitting firmly at the #1 spot, out of many books, for this category's best seller list.

 Step 2 – Analyzing Category Pages with KDSpy